CAMPUS REGULATIONS XV - XXI

 Provided below are the regulations regarding criminal penalties for fraud and abuse as adopted by the U.S. Congress.
-These regulations are the federal code related to The Higher Education Act of 1965, Section 490.
+These regulations are the federal code related to The Higher Education Act of 1965, Section 490 (Criminal Penalties).

 Criminal Penalties for Fraud and Abuse

-Violence against a person includes sexual assault and stalking.
-Sexual assault in any form, perpetrated by any person – an acquaintance, date, stranger, partner or spouse; inappropriate touching or fondling; or cyber or physical stalking – will not be tolerated at California State University, Long Beach.
-Where there is evidence that campus-related sexual assault has been committed by a student, campus disciplinary action will be initiated.
+Sexual misconduct against a person includes sexual assault and stalking.
+Sexual assault in any form, perpetrated by any person – an acquaintance, date, stranger, partner or spouse; inappropriate touching or fondling; or cyber or physical stalking – will not be tolerated at CSULB.
+Where there is evidence that a campus-related sexual assault has been committed by a student, campus disciplinary action will be initiated.
 Such campus disciplinary action may include, after due process, the possibility of expulsion, suspension or disenrollment.
 If the victim initiates criminal action against the perpetrator, in addition to reporting the crime to a campus reporting authority, the perpetrator is subject to criminal penalties, which may include fines and imprisonment.

 CSULB views seriously its obligations to uphold the laws of the larger community of which it is a part.
 An association with the university does not exempt a person from local, state or federal laws, but rather imposes the additional obligation to abide by all the rules and regulations of the California State University.

-A student charged with a sexual-abuse or sexual assault/battery violation which is campus-related may be subject to prosecution under appropriate California criminal statutes, as well as being subject to student discipline under the Student Disciplinary Procedures for the California State University (Reference: CSU Executive Order 1098.
+A student charged with a sexual misconduct or sexual assault/battery violation that is campus-related may be subject to prosecution under appropriate California criminal statutes, as well as being subject to student discipline under the Student Disciplinary Procedures for the California State University (Reference: CSU Executive Order 1098.
 Student Conduct Procedures for the California State University; and, California Code of Regulations, Title 5, Section 41301-41304, Student Discipline).

-Employees charged with a sexual-abuse violation which is campus-related may be subject to prosecution under appropriate California criminal statutes as well as being subject to discipline under the California Education Code, Sections 89535¬89540.
+Employees charged with a sexual misconduct violation that is campus-related may be subject to prosecution under appropriate California criminal statutes as well as being subject to discipline under the California Education Code, Sections 89535¬89540.
 Such campus disciplinary action for employees may include demotion, suspension or dismissal.

 Campus Reporting Procedures